johnmuteba/UJ--Introduction-to-Coding/README.md

 ## License

 This repository is maintained for academic purposes by Dr John Weirstrass Muteba Mwamba.
-Materials are provided for educational use by enrolled students and researchers.
+Materials are provided for educational use by students and researchers.

 See [LICENSE](./LICENSE) for more information.